Learn about all the fun workspace tips and ideas for you and your Human Resources team to thrive in.

 Don’t be afraid to have fun

-Minimalism is great and can help you keep your surroundings completely organized but it is fine to add a bit more color to your office.
-If you feel like you need some plants in the room to help you lessen the tension you get from answering emails the whole day then put a few of them in.
+Minimalism is great.
+It can help keep your surroundings completely organized.
+But adding a bit more color to your office is fine.
+If you feel like you need some plants in the room to help you lessen the tension you get from answering emails the whole day, then put a few of them in.

 Finding balance within yourself and at work

-A clear example of this is taking your breaks away from your workstation, that way there is a clear distinction between spaces where you can relax and let loose in one and the other you can focus and brainstorm on what you need to accomplish by the end of the day.
+A clear example of this is taking your breaks away from your workstation.
+This way, there is a clear distinction between spaces where you can relax and let loose in one.
+And the other you can focus and brainstorm on what you need to accomplish by the end of the day.

 Break areas that you can vibe in

 Everyone needs a break now and then.
 Even your local human resource staff and management need to let loose for an hour and a few minutes during a long shift.
-When employees are wound up too tight they won’t be able to exert the right kind of energy to finish a task on time.
+When employees are wound up too tight, they won’t be able to exert the right energy to finish a task on time.

-But here is an important note, physical changes within your company office isn’t the only way that can help contribute to a cozier working space, in fact, just by treating each person in the company equally, giving credit where credit is due and praising staff for a job well done can give workers a sense of comfort in the environment they work in.
+But here is an important note, physical changes within your company office aren’t the only way to help contribute to a cozier working space, just by treating each person in the company equally.
+Giving credit where credit is due and praising staff for a job well done canprovide workers withs a sense of comfort in the environment they work in.